mongodb/specifications/source/connection-string/connection-string-spec.rst

 Host
 ~~~~
 Identifies a server address to connect to.
 It can identify either a hostname, IP address, IP Literal, or UNIX domain socket.
-For definitions of hostname, IP address and IP Literal formats see `RFC 3986 <http://tools.ietf.org/html/rfc3986#section-3.2.2>`_ .
+For definitions of hostname, IP address and IP Literal formats see `RFC 3986 Section 3.2.2 <http://tools.ietf.org/html/rfc3986#section-3.2.2>`_ .

 UNIX domain sockets MUST end in ".sock" and MUST be URL encoded, for example::